Asylum reforms: What do we know so far?

 – What else is in the plans?

-Protection for vulnerable people in “immediate danger and at risk in their
+– Protection for vulnerable people in “immediate danger and at risk in their home country”.

-Addressing “historic anomalies” in the citizenship system under British nationality law dating back to the 1980s such as making sure the children of British Overseas Territories Citizen (BOTC) can acquire citizenship more easily and giving the Home Secretary the ability to grant citizenship in “compelling and exceptional circumstances”.
+– Addressing “historic anomalies” in the citizenship system under British nationality law dating back to the 1980s, such as making sure the children of British Overseas Territories Citizens (BOTC) can acquire citizenship more easily, and giving the Home Secretary the ability to grant citizenship in “compelling and exceptional circumstances”.

 The Government also wants to waive some rules so “Windrush victims are not prevented from qualifying for British citizenship because they were not able to return to the UK to meet the residence requirements through no fault of their own”.